RangarajKaushikSundar/TamilMoviePictionary/README.md

 # Tamil Pictionary

-Also has pictionary words for non-tamil categories like "sitcoms" and "anime".
+[Tamil Pictionary](https://www.tamilpictionary.com/) has pictionary words for non-tamil categories like "sitcoms" and "anime".
 You can also use this to play charades (or "Damsharas") .

 # How to Play
 **Number of Players:** 2+

 **Game Setup**
-1. Open https://rangarajkaushiksundar.github.io/ on your mobile/ desktop.
+1. Open [https://www.tamilpictionary.com/](https://www.tamilpictionary.com/) on your mobile/ desktop.
 2. Select the game you wish to play from the drop down.
 3. Click on Excalidraw.
 [Reset the canvas from options].